 Violence or the use of force is not anticipated on the Furman campus.
 However, in the event either should occur, all members of the Furman student body, faculty and administration should be fully aware of the policies enumerated below:

-- The constitutionally guaranteed right to peaceful protest will be protected but students or others on campus are not guaranteed and will not be permitted the right to interfere with orderly administrative and educational processes.
+- The right to peaceable protest will be protected but students or others on campus are not guaranteed and will not be permitted the right to interfere with orderly administrative and educational processes.
 There shall be no use of violence, force, obscene or indecorous language or conduct in protest or demonstrations.

 - The right of approved speakers to present their views on campus without heckling or disturbance will be protected.